01rabbit/Azazel-Pi/docs/INSTALLATION.md

    - Creates `/var/log/azazel/` for operational logs
    - Configures PostgreSQL container for Mattermost
    - Sets up Nginx reverse proxy
-   - Enables but does not start the `azctl.target`
+   - Enables but does not start the `azctl-unified.service`

 ### 4. Configuration